Phoenix, Las Vegas and Death Valley could break all-time records

-The torrid heat is a fitting welcome to the official start of summer on Wednesday, when the US will get a luminous view of
+The torrid heat is a fitting welcome to the official start of summer on Wednesday, when the US will get a luminous view of the solstice sky.

 Sacramento, California, saw record high temperatures of 106 degrees on Sunday, heat last seen almost 75 years ago, when it reached 105 degrees Fahrenheit.